bl00dy-al/bl00dy-al.github.io/README.md

 * Go to settings and set Github Pages source as ``master``.

-* Your new site should be ready.
+* Your newtddd site should be ready.

 For more themes visit - [https://jekyll-themes.com](https://jekyll-themes.com)